-A CPN Is Not a Credit Fix
+Why a CPN Is Not a Credit Fix

-Unfortunately, falling for this scam puts you in some hot water, too.
+Also, using a purchased CPN puts you in some hot water, too.
 Credit agencies can easily spot discrepancies if you try to use a CPN on an application instead of your SSN.
 Not only will this fail to help your credit, but it’s also committing fraud which is punishable by jail time.

 How to Get a Legal CPN